Midwest Scenic Drives: The Upper Mississippi Great River Road

 At Prescott, Wisconsin the St. Croix River (a National Wild & Scenic River) joins the Mississippi River and adds substantially to the volume of water flowing into the basin.
 At this point the Mississippi River itself turns east into Minnesota.
 It is also at this point where our scenic drive map follows the St. Croix River, following on the Minnesota side past Afton Alps, Stillwater Minnesota, and north to Taylor Falls and the St. Croix Falls Interstate Park.

-Part 1 Rock Island to Fulton, Illinois
+- Part 1 Great River Road Travel > Rock Island to Thomson, Illinois